Consolidated Omnibus Budget Reconciliation Act -(COBRA)

 Prior to the ACA, COBRA was also an important benefit because it guaranteed continuous care - this factor was important for people with pre-existing conditions, who struggled to find insurance coverage.
 Under the ACA, no one can be rejected or charged more for health insurance because of their health.
 In addition, premiums for seniors can be no more than three times as much as they are for young adults.

 Here are some of the factors to keep in mind when determining if you want to opt into COBRA or purchase a plan under the ACA:

-- Cost: As mentioned above, it's possible that coverage in your area may be cheaper under the ACA.
+Cost: As mentioned above, it's possible that coverage in your area may be cheaper under the ACA.
 However, recent actions by the federal government have led to increased costs for ACA insurance options offered through the exchanges.
-The removal of the mandate for individuals to have insurance coverage and the expansion of opportunities for states to provide short term plans exempt form ACA mandated coverages have driven some healthy individuals out of ACA and raised premiums for the somewhat less healthy individuals who remain.
-In addition, President Trump’s refusal to guarantee cost sharing subsidies to states has also caused premiums to rise.
+The removal of the mandate for individuals to have insurance coverage and the expansion of opportunities for states to provide short term plans exempt from ACA mandated coverages have driven some healthy individuals out of ACA and raised premiums for the somewhat less healthy individuals who remain.

 Convenience: If you are in the middle of medical treatment, keeping the same doctors and levels of coverage may be quite important.
 Some people may choose to keep COBRA regardless of cost because of familiarity and peace of mind.
 Also, finding a plan that suits your needs on your state's marketplace takes time; it may seem easier to just stick with the health insurance you already are familiar with, particularly.

-The Henry J. Kaiser Family Foundation has a Subsidy Calculator that will display different insurance subdues and premiums with minimal household information.
+The Henry J. Kaiser Family Foundation has a Subsidy Calculator that will display different insurance subsidies and premiums with minimal household information.